 On top of that, you should try and collaborate with individual team members and draw up career plans that offer the satisfaction and sense of purpose that drive longevity, loyalty, and success.
 If you’re at the helm of a large company, you should coach your managers to go along this principle.

 Try to meet 1-on-1 with your employees on a weekly basis.
 It doesn’t need to last longer than 5 minutes.
 That should be enough to discuss the week’s accomplishments, next week’s priorities, the challenges, and areas for improvement.
 Keep the meetings concise, yet in-depth.

 7. Create a workplace suited for community building

 Great community-building exceeds the boundaries of a company.
 You should try and allow outside influences and stimulate your employees to discover other companies or ways of working.
 That’s where shared offices

 come in to play.
 The best way to achieve those goals is by opening up your offices for freelancers, consultants, and other remote workers, and to allow your employees to work at other shared offices.
 Studies have shown that shared offices enhance collaboration, innovation and a sense of community.

 There you have it.
 7 ways to build a community in your workplace.
 There are 2 big takeaways:

 2) Create a workspace suited for community-building.
 Shared offices seem to be the ideal spaces for community-building and co-creation.
-You can boost your community and your company by opening up your office, and share it with freelancers, consultants and startups.
-Click here to allow community building in your office space.
+You can boost your community and your company by opening up your office and share it with freelancers, consultants, and startups.
+Click here to enable community-building in your office.